 Michael R. Turner, _Victorian Parlour Poetry: An Annotated Anthology_, 1967, 1969 (page references are to the 1992 Dover edition), pp. 58-59, "The Song of the Western Men" (1 text)

-NOTES: According to Turner, R. S. Hawker claimed to have based his poem on "three traditional lines in the second stanza, but nobody else has found evidence of their antiquity."
+NOTES [59 words]: According to Turner, R. S. Hawker claimed to have based his poem on "three traditional lines in the second stanza, but nobody else has found evidence of their antiquity."
 But something very like Hawker's words are in Dixon.
-On the other hand, I've never seen a traditional version.... - RBW
+And the whole thing looks like "Come All Ye Jolly Tinner Boys."
+There has been controversy about this that I can't settle. - RBW

 Go to the Ballad Search form